Luigi Villoresi: 1949

+In 1949 Villoresi had major Grand Prix victories.
+Starting with winning the Brussels Grand Prix, then winning the Luxembourg Grand Prix on successive weekends.
+The next week Villoresi won the Rome Grand Prix.
+Villoresi won again in Garda, and took his final win in the Zandvoort Grand Prix.
+This amounted to a total of 5 Grand Prix victories for Villoresi in 1949.

 Villoresi finished second in the 1949 Buenos Aires Grand Prix-President Juan Peron Grand Prix.
 Alberto Ascari was the winner with a time of 1 hour, 30 minutes, 23.9 seconds, for an average speed of 70.6 mph.
 Villoresi won the first Grand Prix de Bruxelles, beating Alexander Orley of the United States.
 The winning time was 85 mi/h over 188 mi distance.
 Orley was six seconds behind.
 Louis Rosier was victorious in a blue Talbot, in a 500 km Grand Prix at Spa-Francorchamps, in June 1949.
 He took the lead following 23 laps and came across the finish line in front of Villoresi.
 Villoresi was third in a 60 mi international race at Silverstone in September 1949.
 Italian drivers made a clean sweep of the first three positions with Ascari first and Giuseppe Farina second as 100,000 fans looked on.
 English driver St. John Horsfall died when his car crashed at a turn.

 1950–1951

+In 1950, Villoresi started with a win in the Buneos Aires Grand Prix in January, and then another in the Rosario Grand Prix.
+Following this, Villoresi also won the Marseille Grand Prix, and the Erlen Grand Prix.
+His season ended with a win in Monza in May, all in Ferrari 166s.

 Villoresi skidded on oil, penetrated a barrier, and killed three spectators at the Grand Prix des Nations race in Geneva (Switzerland).
 Nino Farina impacted Villoresi's car at high speed but was uninjured.
 Villoresi broke his left leg and suffered head injuries which were treated at a hospital.
 The Grand Prix of 272 kilometres was won by Juan Manuel Fangio.
 The 1951 British Grand Prix was taken by José Froilán González of Argentina.
 Villoresi finished third, two laps behind the winner, with an average speed of 95.39 mph.
 Villoresi completed 88 laps, 2 behind Gonzalez.